• Ahabanza

 America Shouldn’t Enable Presidents-for-Life

-Editorial 25 Aug 2016 POLITIKI
+Ubwanditsi 25 Aug 2016 POLITIKI

 The United States has a dilemma in dealing with a certain category of elected governments.
 These are those countries in which leaders essentially seek to mutate the democracy that made them president to a one-man show, using subsequent elections to pursue something resembling presidency for life.
 (And to date, it is indeed a man problem; I don’t know of any cases yet involving women.)